darsain/laravel-console/README.md

 The purpose is to easily test your stuff without creating garbage routes and controllers just to run something, ...
 I'm sure you know what I'm talking about :)

-This bundle is intended for local testing, and **shouldn't get nowhere near your production servers!**
+This package is intended for local testing, and **shouldn't get nowhere near your production servers!**

 ## Screenshots